-In Melbourne, we’re best acquainted with the luscious tonkatsu (pork bone) broth and the lighter chicken version, generally boiled for half a day or more with kelp and bonito flakes to impart a deep umami character.
+We're most familiar with the delicious tonkatsu (pork bone) broth and the lighter chicken variant, both of which are simmered for half a day or more with kelp and bonito flakes to create a deep umami flavour.

-Classic seasonings such as shoyu (soy sauce), shio (salt) and spicy miso (fermented soybeans) add another layer of complexity to the soup.
-Tare recipes are often a ramen chef's most precious secret.
+Shoyu (soy sauce), shio (salt), and spicy miso (fermented soybeans) lend another layer of richness to the soup.
+Tare recipes are frequently a ramen chef's most prized possession.

 The Best Ramen In Melbourne

-With this in mind, we tested Melbourne's ramen shops to find the best of the bunch.
-Still hungry?
-Try one of Melbourne's best Japanese restaurants instead.
+With this in mind, we investigated Melbourne's ramen joints in search of the best of the bunch.
+Are you still hungry?
+Instead, try one of Melbourne's greatest Japanese eateries.

-Shujinko is commonly known as "the one that’s open 24/7”.
-That's because it is.
-You can rock up at any hour of the day to any of this brand's five locations and expect a nice, consistent bowl of authentic ramen.
+Shujinko is widely referred to as "the one that is open 24 hours a day, seven days a week."
+That's exactly what it is.
+You can visit any of this brand's five locations at any time of day and get a great, reliable bowl of real ramen.

-Although that's all, it is usually – just a nice, satisfying bowl.
-It won't blow your mind, but it won't leave you bitterly disappointed like some other ramen restaurants in Melbourne are known to do.
+Although that's typically all it is - a good, filling bowl.
+It won't blow your mind, but it won't leave you horribly dissatisfied, as some other Melbourne ramen restaurants are known to do.

-The original Russell Street venue remains the most popular for late-night ramen fiends leaving the CBD bars behind and looking for something a bit more soul-stirring than a chaotic doner kebab.
+The original Russell Street location remains the most popular for late-night ramen fans who have left the CBD pubs in search of something more soul-stirring than a frenzied doner kebab.

-If you've already read my list of the best Ramen in Sydney, then you may realise that there aren't as many in Melbourne that passes the test.
-There are nine on that list (currently, anyway) and only seven here, for now.
+If you've read my list of the best Ramen in Sydney, you'll notice that there aren't as many in Melbourne that meet the standard.
+There are currently nine on that list and only seven here.

-Does that mean that Melbourne's ramen scene isn’t as strong?
-Not necessarily, especially with this Fitzroy-born powerhouse and a perennial favourite, Shop Ramen.
-The Smith Street original is still the best, but the brand has also expanded to a venue in Preston.
+Is this to say that Melbourne's ramen scene is deficient?
+Not necessary, especially with Fitzroy-born powerhouse and longtime favourite Shop Ramen.
+Although the Smith Street original is still the best, the brand has expanded to include a Preston branch.

-Both are solid options, especially when you back up bowls of shoyu pork belly ramen with fresh yuzu oil with beef brisket and kimchi buns and, if you want to go all out, whatever ice cream pie of the week the kitchen has backed up.
+Both are good options, especially when paired with shoyu pig belly ramen with fresh yuzu oil, beef brisket and kimchi buns, and, if you really want to go all out, whichever ice cream pie of the week is on backorder.

-- What to order: Go straight for that big bowl of delicious shoyu ramen with pork belly and pay a bit more to add some fresh yuzu oil.
-Shop Ramen makes it clear that superior ingredients will always make the difference here, so expect to find the best version of everything in that bowl, from the thin slices of pork belly and marinated egg to the fresh bamboo shoots and Chinese broccoli.
+- What to order: Get the shoyu ramen with pork belly and pay a little more for some fresh yuzu oil.
+According to Shop Ramen, superior ingredients will always make the difference here, so expect the best version of everything in that bowl, from the thin slices of pork belly and marinated egg to the fresh bamboo shoots and Chinese broccoli.